Icons, Figures & Symbols • by Greg Gossel

 Thank You City of Dubuque!

-Thank you to the City of Dubuque Arts and Cultural Affairs Dept. Special Projects grant that supported the Voices Studios launch event.
+Thank you to the City of Dubuque Arts and Cultural Affairs Dept. for an Operating Support grant to uplift programming at Voices Studios.

 Thank You Iowa Arts Council!